 Huaraches evolved from traditional thong-like footwear in pre-Hispanic Mexico.
 Since then, they’ve become complex woven Mexican sandals that are mostly worn in agricultural communities.
-Traditionally speaking, indigenous Mexicans wear the simplest styles, whereas farmhands wear more complex – but still rugged – designs with nailed-down, recycled-tire soles.
-Wealthy farmers, on the other hand, wear more elaborate and finely made huaraches with leather soles, but mostly on weekends or special occasions.
+Traditionally speaking, indigenous Mexicans wear the simplest styles, whereas farmhands wear more complex but still rugged designs with nailed-down, recycled-tire soles.
+On the other hand, wealthy farmers wear more elaborate and finely made huaraches with leather soles, but mostly on weekends or for special occasions.

 Mexicans who live in the cities will sometimes wear huaraches, but they’re usually factory-made and produced from less-expensive leathers, stitched foam, or PVC/EVA soles.
 Those are usually relegated for use in the home or at the beach.

 Artisans who make traditional huaraches by hand essentially have to compete with mass-produced factory footwear and cheaper imports, which makes profits so low that few can earn a living.
 And even in remote villages, injection-molded sandals and work boots are slowly replacing huaraches.
 Although my blog may make it seem like these are everywhere in Mexico, that’s really not the case anymore.
 Today, maybe only 10% of Mexicans still wear huaraches.